 Our purpose turned into $15,000.
 We ended up hitting $322,000 in 35 days.

-We’ve still now not raised investment someplace else.
-That’s a significant validation in getting that quantity of cash.
+We haven’t raised investment somewhere else.
+That’s a significant validation of getting that quantity of cash.
 And we’re no longer giving fairness.
 We’re pre-selling our product.

-Bandholz: Was that $15,000 to build the enterprise or extra of having the product obtainable?
+Bandholz: Was that $15,000 to build the enterprise or extra to have the product obtainable?

 Lavery: It turned into a minimum order of 1,000 gadgets with a few leftovers to sell.
-We were funding 1,000 units at the fee we needed to sell it, but not at our purchase charge.
+We funded 1,000 units at the fee we needed to sell them but not at our purchase charge.
 It would help if you created a few margins for yourself.

 Bandholz: Getting that validation is high-quality.
-How much of that changed into simply from Kickstarter and how much become from your public members of the family efforts?
+How much of that came simply from Kickstarter and how much came from your public members of the family efforts?

 Lavery: We had built an electronic mail listing for the three months before the Kickstarter.
 Kickstarter has a set of rules.
-The maximum popular tasks will come up first.
-Those are primarily based on the variety of backers that pledge in preference to the quantity promised.
+The most popular tasks will come up first.
+Those are primarily based on the number of backers who pledge in preference to the quantity promised.
 One thousand backers pledging $1 each is higher than ten backers pledging $one hundred each.

 Bandholz: How were you capable of accumulating your email list?